fluid-project/fluid-express/docs/querystring-coding.md

 ```

 This type of "shallow" output is compatible with the [CouchDB view API](https://wiki.apache.org/couchdb/HTTP_view_API).
-That functionality is tested in the `gpii-pouchdb` package.
+That functionality is tested in the `fluid-pouchdb` package.

 This function calls itself recursively to handle deep values.  `{foo: { bar: "baz" } }` becomes: